 All parks that charge to get in, can’t keep people from walking in, so there’s something of a tradition, that walking is encouraged.
 They even go to some trouble to allow free parking on the side of the road at both Craig and here at Clark.
 (The “No Parking” signs along Rosecrans have been removed for a few hundred feet next to the main entrance.
 It was mentioned above to park on Sunny Ridge (east on Rosecrans) if along Rosecrans next to the entrance is full.
 But Sunny Ridge is actually the better place to park if you are driving west on Rosecrans.
 There’s a small entrance that is less than a block from Sunny Ridge.
 Going in with your car is worth $5 to take advantage of the facilities of a park.
 There’s picnic tables and sports venues which require stuff to be brought in.
 It is also convenient for a family with small kids to drive in rather than walk along the street before going in.

 ___There is also a walk-through entrance on the south (middle) side of the park which is a cul-de-sac of Hillcrest Road.
-It is very convenient entrance for the neighborhood, but very hard to get to if you don’t live there.
-Along Rosecrans or the Sunny Ridge Drive parking places are much more convenient for most users of the park.
+It is very convenient entrance for the neighborhood, but very hard to get there by car if you don’t live there.

 Sometime in 2018, county staff on foot, will be collecting imagery of Orange County trails using the Google Street View Trekker, a wearable backpack with a camera system on top.
 The Trekker automatically gathers images as it goes.
 Later the imagery will be stitched together to create the 360-degree panoramas you will be able to see on Google Earth.
 Here’s a 31 second video of that the Trekker does–> https://www.youtube.com/watch?v=9ae5MzPKAQ4